doctorfree/MirrorCommand/markdown/mirror.1.md

 **mirror rotate left/right/normal/inverted**
 : rotates the screen left, right, inverted, or normal

+**mirror screen 2**
+:  Move the MagicMirror window to the secondary monitor

 **mirror screen on**
 :  Turns the Display ON